 I work for people who are passionate about creating images of both silliness and sensibility.
 These patrons of the arts value the richness photos bring not only to the here and now, but to the future.
 In a word, they care about legacy.

 Once a New Yorker, what do you call yourself when you move to a new place?

-After twenty-four years in Manhattan, I had to do a whirlwind 13 months in Minnesota for family reasons.
+After twenty-five years in Manhattan, I had to do a whirlwind 13 months in Minnesota for family reasons.

 As of December 2014, I am happy to say that I am back East.

 I've lived in a lot of places other than New York City.
 I lived in Minnesota [twice], California [twice], Nantucket, France, Italy, Vermont, Philadelphia and Boston.